Shop Subscribe

 3. Crafts for Senior Centers

-Get crafty in art class and make coffee mugs for nursing homes and senior centers.
+Get crafty in art class and customize coffee mugs for nursing homes and senior centers.
 Make a Difference Day is about building community awareness, and this activity accomplishes that by bridging the generation gap.
-Encourage an attitude of service by having the students offer their gifts in person.
+Encourage an attitude of service by having students offer their gifts in person.

 4. Raise Money for Local Charities

-Hold a talent show, bake sale, or car wash and donate the proceeds to a local charity.
-Make a difference by giving back to the community while raising awareness and money for a local charity.
+Hold a talent show, bake sale, or car wash, and donate the proceeds to a local charity.
+Make a difference by giving back to the community while raising awareness and money for those in need.

 5. Good Deed Coupon Book

-Have students create a coupon book with a list of chores and services they can do (watering the school’s plants, helping to clean up gym materials, etc.).
-This coupon book doesn’t have to focus on volunteer work at school; it can be given to parents or grandparents, too.
+Have students create a coupon book with a list of chores and services they can do (watering the school’s plants, helping clean up gym materials, etc.).
+This coupon book doesn’t have to focus on volunteer work for the school; it can also be given to parents or grandparents.

-Make a Difference Day is a national day of helping others, a celebration of neighbors helping neighbors and a testament to the power and goodness of humanity.
-Whether they’re giving back to their school or volunteering in the community, students are never too young to start changing the world!
+Make a Difference Day is a national day of helping others, a celebration of neighbors helping neighbors, and a testament to the power and goodness of humanity.
+Whether giving back to their school or volunteering in the community, students are never too young to start changing the world!

 Tagged With: Group Activities & Games, Outdoor Educational Activities